 Worrying about how long you are meditating is the problem, not the actual minutes you are meditating.
-You don’t need to be sitting in lotus posture with an empty mind for 20 minutes to “be meditating.”
+You don’t need to be sitting in a lotus posture with an empty mind for 20 minutes to “be meditating.”
 If you can sit comfortably, with a relaxed attitude, free of judgment, you are meditating.
 And if you can do this for thirty seconds, that’s awesome…. then do it for another thirty, and another….
 This is how we teach ourselves to meditate for longer.

 Often It’s The People Who Are Asking “Why Can’t I Meditate For Long” Who Are Making The Most Progress!

 For some reason, we tend to think our opinions are true, even if we don’t know anything about a subject.
-This causes us unnecessary problems including stress, anxiety, and depression.
+This causes us many unnecessary problems including stress, anxiety, and depression.
 And meditation is a good example of a subject that many people have misconceptions about.

-So, we are new to this, we have expectations (often outrageous, and sometimes wrong) and then we meditate….
-AND…. things don’t happen as we expected them to…..
+So, we are new to this, we have expectations (often outrageous, and sometimes wrong) and then we meditate…. and…. things don’t happen as we expected them to…..

-OMG, it’s time to panic, meditation doesn’t work, I can’t meditate, there is something wrong with me…..
+OMG, it’s time to panic, meditation doesn’t work, I can’t meditate, and there is something wrong with me…..
 Our ‘monkey minds’ lose the plot, throw a fit, and we come down hard on ourselves…..

 But that’s all good because it’s just part of the process that many of us need to go through.
 It’s the starting point of much better things to come.
-And you must accept this stage.
-The sooner you realize that it is ‘normal’ for most people, the sooner you can relax into it and then pass through it.
+And you must accept this stage… The sooner you realize that it is ‘normal’ for most people, the sooner you can relax into it and then pass through it.

 This means that it’s for your benefit to stop thinking that you can’t meditate for long.
 Instead, just be at peace at this moment, and in the next moment, and the next…..